ReemKish/bsc-internet-of-things-project/README.md

 # uni-iot-project
 Our project for the IoT workshop at Tel Aviv University.
+[ARC Website](https://yuvalchic.wixsite.com/arc-team)

 # ARC - Automatically Recognize a Collapse